kensiprell/vuetify-scss/README.md

 "cssPreprocessor": "node-sass"
 ```

-Then I following these [instructions](https://vuetifyjs.com/en/customization/sass-variables) to add support for SASS/SCSS.
+Then I followed these [instructions](https://vuetifyjs.com/en/customization/sass-variables) to add support for SASS/SCSS.